nkonev/videochat/readme.md

 # Troubleshooting
 * Poor quality of screen sharing - a) Disable [simulcast](https://github.com/livekit/livekit/issues/761), b) Increase its resolution
 * Connection to livekit is interrupting if at least one participant uses Firefox.
 Solution is to disable ICE lite in livekit config.
 * Duplication of your own video source(camera).
-Or interrupts using Android Chrome(sic!).
+Or interrupts on Android Chrome(sic!).
 The solution is switching from mobile network to (more stable) Wi-Fi.
 ## Reasons of not showing video
 * jaeger all-in-one ate too much memory - one of participants didn't see other - restart jaeger.
 * Mobile Chrome 101.0.4951.41 - swap it up (e. g. close application and open again) helps when video isn't connected from Mobile Chrome.